Paul Colin (journalist): Biography

 His father was an important businessman who died when Colin was two.
 In 1914, Colin started university studies in History and Art History, but had to interrupt them because of the First World War.
 After the war, he became a journalist and art critic, and then the manager of the Giroux art gallery, located on the avenue des Arts in Brussels.
 He wrote a number of books on painting, on Belgian and European painting, Romanticism and Édouard Manet.

+Colin founded a literary magazine entitled L’Art libre in Brussels in 1919 and edited it until 1922.

 1930s

 In the 1930s, Colin became fascinated by extreme-right movements, both fascism and nazism.
 In September 1939, Colin, along with Robert Poulet, Pierre Daye and ten other journalists (most of them fascists, but including some left-wing pacifists) signed a pro-German manifesto calling for Belgian neutrality in the war.
 This manifesto has often been claimed to be the starting-point of French-speaking journalistic collaboration in Belgium, though another version claims Paul-Henri Spaak, a socialist minister at the time, was the secret sponsor of the manifesto.